Masala Herb

 The combination of spices supports the red cabbage in every way.

-Bay Leaves are well known in the soup making world and will add comforting flavors into your red cabbage.
+Bay leaves are well known in the soup making world and will add comforting flavors to your red cabbage.

-Juniper berries will infuse your cabbage all the more with a fruity touch and they complement the bay leave aroma.
+Juniper berries will infuse your cabbage all the more with a fruity touch, and they complement the bay leaf aroma.

 Step 1

-Keep your red cabbage and apple shredded ready.
+Keep your red cabbage and apple shredded and ready.

 German Red Cabbage Recipe